 Find out more detailed information about the programme modules

 You must meet the following criteria for entry to the programme:

 (a) have entry qualifications that meet the Minimum Training Standards specified in the British Association of Behavioural and Cognitive Psychotherapy (BABCP) guidelines for CBT practitioner accreditation in the UK.
-You should be a graduate with a BABCP-approved basic professional qualification in an appropriate profession (eg psychology, psychiatry, nursing, forensics, counselling, occupational therapy, social work, education).
+You should be a graduate with a BABCP-approved basic professional qualification in an appropriate profession (eg psychology, psychiatry, nursing, counselling, occupational therapy, social work, education).
 You will usually be registered with a professional regulatory body and have undertaken a minimum period of two years' post-qualification training and experience.

 (b) be in stable employment and have your employer’s support to (i) attend the teaching programme and (ii) treat appropriate patients using Cognitive Behavioural Therapy for the training purposes of the programme.